 In Germany, there is an organization with a similar concern, the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen e.V.
 (GEH).
 It initiated, among other things, the Arche project with over 90 participating farms in Germany, organises an animal sponsorship project and supports local work by means of regional groups.

-Rosy Green Wool supports the RBST with a donation from each mélange skein sold and the German equivalent GEH by means of a sheep sponsorship.
+Rosy Green Wool supports the RBST with a donation from Manx yarns sold and the German equivalent GEH by means of a sheep sponsorship.

-Fowlescombe is located close to Dartmoor and its history goes back to the year 1537.
-The estate has now for many years been led with dedication by Barbara and Richard Barker and is certified by the Soil Association to organic standards.
+The previous shearing years are from Fowlescombe Farm in Devon, England.
+The estate, situated near Dartmoor, has a history dating back to the year 1537.
+For many years it has been run with dedication by Barbara Barker, together with her husband Richard, until his early death.
+It is certified by the Soil Association to organic standards.
 The Barkers are committed not only to the conservation of rare sheep breeds, but to the protection of animals and environment in a much broader sense and they are members of the committee of the RBST's Devon Support Group.
 Fowlescombe offers holiday cottages in a magnificent landscape – 2009/2010 the farm has won the Beautiful Farm Award for West- and Southwest Great Britain.

 We first visited Fowlescombe in June 2014 for the sheep shearing in order to meet Barbara, Richard and their exceptional sheep.
 The animals graze on bountiful pastures over several hills and on meadows with apple trees.
 The lands stretch over 191 hectars in all.
 Currently, they have about 100 ewes of the Manx Loaghtan and Hebridean breeds.
 Together with the lambs and rams, there are about 250 sheep in total on the farm.